Will 2021 be the year you finally start and build your first business?

 You know that age-old saying, “you have to spend money to make money?”
 It’s true.

 You need to and will have to invest money to make your business a success.
-While you can certainly invest time and less money because of the internet, you will have to make a capital investment of some sorts.
+While you can certainly invest time and less money because of the internet, you will have to make a capital investment of some sort.
+For example, some people will hire a high-end coaching program to help them up their business success!

 Now, you need to be spending the right money to make your business possible and appealing to your potential customers, which means doing research!
 For example, in 2017 when I started my blog, I didn't do enough research.